BlueContext/Domus/content/_index.md

 {{< columns >}}
 ## I like to cook

 I always have.
 Feeding myself and my loved ones has always seemed like more of a pleasure than a chore to me.
-Cooking has been a constant companion as well as a source of joy and and endless domain of inquiry.
+Cooking has been a constant companion as well as a source of joy and an endless domain of inquiry.

 <--->